Beef dripping made the traditional way

+Why beef dripping?
 Before battery chickens and imported lamb became commonplace, beef dripping was effectively the only dripping.
-This was because families traditionally had a large joint of roast beef every Sunday.
+It gained its popularity because families traditionally had a large joint of roast beef every Sunday.
 So nowadays the terms 'beef dripping' and 'dripping' tend to be used interchangeably.
 Strictly speaking, though, dripping can be made from any fatty meat.

 Dripping used to feature in the preparation of most old savoury recipes.
 It has a wonderful flavour that no amount of herbs, spices or stock cubes can emulate.
-It is perfect for frying meat and vegetables and for adding flavour to cooked dishes.
-In times gone by it was a staple meal for children, spread on bread.
-It is sad that few children of today have ever sampled 'bread and dripping'.
+It is perfect for frying meat, roasting vegetables and for adding flavour to cooked dishes.
+In times gone by it was a staple meal for children, spread on bread, and it is sad that few children of today have ever sampled 'bread and dripping'.

 My method for making dripping is a more convenient adaptation of how dripping was made in the past.
-Then, dripping was simply made by pouring the hot fat left in the roasting pan into a heatproof glazed china basin, covering it to keep out flies and dust and leaving it to cool.
-It was then stored in the meat safe.
+Then, dripping was simply made by pouring the hot fat left over from the roasting pan into a heatproof glazed china basin, covering it to keep out flies and dust and leaving it to cool and solidify.
+The basin was then stored in the food safe.

-Any dirty bits of charred meat always sunk to the bottom of the basin and were dug out or scraped off and thrown away.
-Alternatively the rendered fat was 'clarified' by pouring boiling water into it.
-The water sunk to the bottom of the basin taking the charred bits with it.
+Once solidified, any dirty bits of charred meat always sunk to the bottom of the basin and were dug out or scraped off and thrown away.
+Alternatively the rendered fat was 'clarified' -see below.

 It is easiest to prepare the off-cuts using kitchen scissors rather than a kitchen knife.
 I build up a store of them in the freezer which keeps them fresh.

-Then I use the off-cuts as required, straight from the freezer by placing them over the raw meat for the next roast.
-It isn't necessary to thaw the off-cuts before use, as they thaw very quickly in the oven.
+When ready to make my dripping, I use these off-cuts straight from the freezer by placing them over the raw meat or chicken before it goes into the oven.
+It isn't necessary to thaw the off-cuts before use as they thaw very quickly in the oven.
 This renders them down into liquid fat in the cooking pan as well as crisping the outside of the joint.
 This use of offcuts replaces the foil covering which is usually recommended.

 It is done before the fat has set by adding boiling water.
-I did this first stage of clarifying the rendered fat while it is still in the pan because it helps to clean the pan while also preventing wastage.
+I did this first stage of clarifying while the remains of the roast meat were still in the pan because it helped to clean the pan while also preventing wastage.

-Once the meat has been removed, I pour boiling water onto the messy fatty remains and heat both together on the hob.
-As the water boils, I stir by scraping the bottom of the pan with a flat wooden spatula.
-This goes a long way towards cleaning the pan for the eventual washing up while loosening as much as possible of the remains of the cooking.
+I poured boiling water into the pan that the meat was roasted in, still with its messy fatty remains and heated it up again on the hob.
+As the water boiled, I stirred while scraping the bottom of the pan with a flat wooden spatula.
+This went a long way towards cleaning the pan for the eventual washing up while loosening as much as possible of the remains of the cooking.

-Heatproof dishes have come a long way since the popularity of glazed china basins in my mother's and grandmother's time.
-So rather than using a china basin for the rendered fat, I prefer to use a heatproof glass basin.
+Heatproof dishes have come a long way since the popularity of the glazed china basins in my mother's and grandmother's time.
+So rather than using a china basin for the clarification, I used a heatproof glass basin.
 This allows me to see how much dripping has been produced, how dirty it is and whether extra boiling water is required for clarifying.

-So I pour the contents of the pan into the basin, add more boiling water if necessary, I put on a lid and leave to cool.
-During this time, the water and charred bits slowly sink to the bottom of the basin, leaving the clean clarified fat on top.
-Then the basin and its contents either go into the fridge for immediate use or, more usually, into the freezer for later use.
+I poured the boiling contents of the pan into the basin and added more boiling water if it looked necessary.
+Then I put on a lid or a plate and left to cool.
+During this time, the water and charred bits sink to the bottom of the basin, leaving on top the clean clarified fat, now proper dripping.
+Then the basin and its contents either went into the fridge for immediate use or, more usually, the dripping into the freezer for later use.

 I use the frozen dripping mainly for basting the potatoes, parsnips and sweet potatoes of a later roast meal.
-For such cooking purposes the frozen dripping can be used straight from the freezer, although beef dripping for bread and dripping needs to be softened at room temperature first.
+For such cooking purposes the it can be used straight from the freezer, although beef dripping for 'bread and dripping' needs to be softened at room temperature first.

 I find that a fork is the best tool for gouging out lumps of hard frozen dripping.

-What seems like water at the bottom of the basin can turn out to be nutritious and flavoursome meat jelly which can be added to sources and gravies.
-However, you can't tell whether this has happened until the fat has solidified in the fridge or freezer.
+What may look like water at the bottom of the basin can turn out to be nutritious and flavoursome meat jelly which can be added to sources and gravies.

-So in general I don't pour off the water/jelly immediately but freeze the dripping with its water/jelly still in it.
-If the 'water' turns out to be floppy jelly, I scrape it clean of its bits and use it in gravy or stews.
+So in general I don't pour off the water/jelly immediately but freeze the dripping in its clarifying bowl with its water/jelly still present.
+If the 'water' turns out to be floppy jelly, I separate it, remove any bits and use it in gravy or stews.
 If it is just dirty ice, I simply throw it away.